mfuglum/kybfarm/README.md

 # IoT platform for VF: Software Manual
-The [kybfarm repository](https://github.com/mfuglum/kybfarm/) provides an open-source IoT platform framework for vertical farming.
+The [kybfarm repository](https://github.com/mfuglum/kybfarm/) provides an open-source  Internet of Things (IoT) platform framework for vertical farming.
 This document serves as a user manual for detailed guidance.

 The repository is available at:
 [https://github.com/mfuglum/kybfarm/](https://github.com/mfuglum/kybfarm/)